 This video I created explores cultural relativism of how humans perceive a specific angle out of possible multiple facets.
 It looks at the causes and effects of how things connect events of the past to the future and how events are colored, whether they were once thought to be wonderful or disastrous and later turned to be the opposite, depending on which time they are perceived from.

-This story parallels to an allegorical Taoist parable "I don't know" about an old framer in a small village.
+That reminds me of an allegorical Taoist parable "I don't know" about an old framer in a small village.
 The farmer lost his horse.
 The village felt sorry for him for his bad luck.
 The farmer shrugged, "I don't know."
 Next, the horse came back with many horses!
 The village commented how lucky he was.
 He remained neutral.
 Next, his son fell off the horse and broke his leg.
 The neighbours thought it was such a bad luck.
 The farmer didn't see that way.
 Next, the military officers came to the village to draft young men to be sent away for war, except for the son with his broken leg.
 The neighbours mourned for their lost sons.
 Each event has its both sides.